Subject: Backgrounder on Bennett Environmental Inc. Proposal

 Soils and solids will consist primarily of soil, sediment,

-concrete, brick, asphalt, sand, aggregate, roots,
+concrete, brick, asphalt, sand, aggregate, roots, wood, and

 similar materials removed during the cleanup of contaminated